 Miriam Bolkosky, cello, appears nationally as an orchestral and chamber musician.
-She has performed extensively with orchestras in Boston, New York, D.C. and Chicago, including Boston Lyric Opera, A Far Cry, Boston Pops, BMOP, Berkshire Opera, ProMusica Chamber Orchestra, National Lyric Opera, Lyric Opera of Chicago, and orchestras in New York, Washington, and Chicago.
-As a chamber musician, she has performed with the Baltimore Chamber Orchestra, Cassini Ensemble, and the University of Michigan Faculty Chamber Players, and is a member of the Ann Arbor based Phoenix Ensemble.
+She has performed extensively with orchestras in Boston, New York, D.C. and Chicago, including Boston Lyric Opera, A Far Cry, Boston Pops, BMOP, Boston Ballet, ProMusica Chamber Orchestra, National Lyric Opera, and Lyric Opera of Chicago.
 She has appeared as soloist with the Detroit Symphony Orchestra, the Paul Hill Chorale, and on classical and popular commercial recordings.
 A graduate of the University of Michigan and the Cleveland Institute of Music, Miriam maintains a large private studio and has held faculty positions at Northwestern and the Cleveland Institute of Music.
 She is also a Registered Yoga Teacher, Alexander Technique Teacher, and Coach. practiceinharmony.com

 Noriko Futagami, viola, enjoys a distinguished career as a versatile and prolific soloist, orchestral and chamber musician.
 She is Principal Violist for the Albany Symphony, an ensemble with numerous world premiere performances and recordings, and plays with their Dogs of Desire contemporary ensemble as well as the New Jersey Symphony.
 Now living in the Greater Boston area, she serves as Assistant Principal Violist for the Boston Philharmonic Orchestra.
 Her dynamic virtuosity, combined with a passion for new music, has led to collaborations with the Boston Ballet Orchestra, Boston Modern Orchestra Project, Boston Musica Viva, Radius Ensemble and Winsor Music Chamber Series.

-Anne Howarth, horn, is a freelance horn player and chamber musician, appearing regularly in area ensembles including the woodwind quintet Vento Chiaro, the Lexington Symphony, Plymouth Philharmonic Orchestra, Portland Symphony Orchestra, Rhode Island Philharmonic, Boston Pops, and Boston Symphony Orchestra.
-She appeared with Yo-Yo Ma’s Silk Road Project in 2000.
+Anne Howarth, horn, is a freelance horn player and chamber musician, appearing regularly in area ensembles including the wind quintet Vento Chiaro, Juventas New Music Ensemble, Lexington Symphony, Plymouth Philharmonic Orchestra, and Portland Symphony Orchestra.
 Anne is not only a founding member of Radius Ensemble, but also serves as its outreach director.
-She teaches horn and coaches chamber music at Boston Conservatory at Berklee and Tufts University, maintains a private studio, and is on the horn faculty of the New England Conservatory Preparatory and Continuing Education divisions, the Brookline Music School.
-Anne studied at the Hochschule für Musik in Munich and holds degrees from Oberlin College, Oberlin College Conservatory, and New England Conservatory, from which she received a Master of Music degree in 1999.
+She teaches horn and coaches chamber music at Boston Conservatory at Berklee and Tufts University, maintains a private studio, and is on the horn faculty of the New England Conservatory Preparatory and Continuing Education divisions, and the Brookline Music School.
+Anne studied at the Hochschule für Musik in Munich and holds degrees from Oberlin College, Oberlin College Conservatory, and New England Conservatory.
+She is currently fascinated by transformation and the way it is represented in music.

-All photos by Kate Lemmon except for Montbach: Sam Brewer; Bolkosky: Steve Emery; Morejon: Peter Wang
+All photos by Kate Lemmon except for Montbach: Stuart Beeby; Brady: Liz Linder; Bolkosky: Jenny Moloney